Naadir Hassan

 Naadir Nigel Hamid Hassan (born March 1982) is a Seychellois politician and banker.
-He serves as the Minister of Finance, Economic Planning and Trade since 3 November 2020, succeeding Maurice Loustau-Lalanne.
+Hassan served as the minister of finance, economic planning and trade from 2020 to 2025.

 Biography

 Naadir Hassan hails from Anse Royale in the Seychelles.
 He holds a master's degree in Banking and Finance.
 In 2005, he started at the Ministry of Finance as a policy analyst.
 Later he served as Head of Financial Surveillance at the Central Bank of Seychelles.
 In August 2020, he started to work for Cable and Wireless.

-On 29 October 2020, he was elected Minister of Finance, Economic Planning and Trade.
+On 29 October 2020, he was elected Minister of Finance, Economic Planning and Trade and was sworn in 3 November 2020.